 1726 Aviation Blvd., Redondo Beach, CA 90278

 For those who are interested in sewing, quilting, knitting, or crocheting, the Sew Creative Cafe is the place for you.
-All materials are provided, and classes are taught in a non-competitive way, with each student working on his/her own independent project at his/her own pace.
-Sewing Classes are for children ages 6 and up, while Knitting and Crochet Classes are for those 8 years old and up.
-They even offer Summer Camps!
+All materials are provided, and classes are taught in a non-competitive way, with each student working on his or her own independent project at his or her own pace.
+Sewing Classes are for children ages 6 and up, while knitting and crochet classes are for those 8 years old and up.
+They even offer summer camps!
 Check the website for more information.

 12. South Bay Galleria

 1815 Hawthorne Blvd., Redondo Beach, CA 90278

-You’ll find an AMC movie theater and many shopping and dining options at the South Bay Galleria, and in addition, they offer a weekly free Kids Club.
+You’ll find an AMC movie theater as well as many shopping and dining options at the South Bay Galleria, and in addition, they offer a free weekly Kids Club.
 Kids Club events are generally held every first Tuesday of the month and offer monthly entertainment, special discounts, and more.